gradle/gradle/design-docs/managed-component-model.md

 Allow a rule to declare internal views for any `@Managed` type.

+## Convert our plugins to use internal views and managed subtypes of ComponentSpec

+- TBD

+## Convert our plugins to use internal views and managed subtypes of BinarySpec

+- TBD

-## Core plugins use managed binary and component types
+## Convert our plugins to use internal views and managed subtypes of LanguageSourceSet

-- Convert binary and component types where possible to `@Managed` types in core plugins.
-Convert these types:
 - TBD

 ## User guide contains details and samples on how to use managed subtypes and internal views